karlseguin/the-little-mongodb-book/en/mongodb.markdown

 You might be wondering where MongoDB fits into all of this.
 As a document-oriented database, MongoDB is a more generalized NoSQL solution.
 It should be viewed as an alternative to relational databases.
 Like relational databases, it too can benefit from being paired with some of the more specialized NoSQL solutions.
 MongoDB has advantages and drawbacks, which we'll cover in later parts of this book.

-As you may have noticed, we use the terms MongoDB and Mongo interchangeably.

 # Getting Started #
 Most of this book will focus on core MongoDB functionality.
 We'll therefore rely on the MongoDB shell.
 While the shell is useful to learn as well as being a useful administrative tool, your code will use a MongoDB driver.